kyma-project/community/git-workflow.md

 2. Clone the fork to your local machine.

 To introduce changes locally, clone the forked repository on your local machine.
-On GitHub repository's main page, select the **Clone and download** option to copy the fork's address.
+On GitHub repository's main page, select the **Clone and download** option to copy the fork's HTTPS address.
 Use either the terminal and the `git clone https://github.com/{your-username}/{your-fork-name}.git` command or the Git GUI to clone the forked repository.

 3. Add a Git remote for the original repository.